dodid/minitrade/docs/compatibility.md

     ```
     Minitrade expects `Volume` data to be always avaiable. `data` should be consisted of OHLCV.

+2. Calling `Strategy.next()` starts on the first bar when all data and indicators become available, in contrast to on the 2nd bar as implemented in the orignial library.
+This may change backtest result.

-2. `Strategy.position` is no longer a property, but a function of signature
+3. `Strategy.position` is no longer a property, but a function of signature
    ```python
    def position(ticker=None):
    ```
    `ticker` can be omitted in single asset strategies. `self.position` should be changed to `self.position()` in strategy code.

-3. `Strategy.trades` is no longer a property, but a function of signature
+4. `Strategy.trades` is no longer a property, but a function of signature
    ```python
    def trades(ticker=None):
    ```
    `ticker` can be omitted in single asset strategies. `self.trades` should be changed to `self.trades()` in strategy code.

+5. `Trade.value` is no longer the absolute value of the trade.
+It's a signed value that can be negative for short trade.

-4. `Strategy.orders` returns a plain `List[Order]`.
+6. `Strategy.orders` returns a plain `List[Order]`.
 If `self.orders.cancel()` is used with a semantic meaning of "Cancel all non-contingent (i.e. SL/TP) orders.", it should be replaced with the following explicitly.

     ```python
     for order in self.orders: